freifunk-stuttgart/Freifunk-Installer/README.md

 - in beginner.php add your vpn-key deliver way (search //hier wird nach community unterschieden)

+---

 #### Creator

-Gluon Firmware Downloader was created by and is maintained by **Philhil**
+Freifunk Installer was created by and is maintained by Freifunk Stuttgart and **Philhil** For any questions contact
 * https://twitter.com/philhil
 * https://github.com/philhil